Aliases for ATP1A3 Gene

 GeneCards Summary for ATP1A3 Gene

 ATP1A3 (ATPase Na+/K+ Transporting Subunit Alpha 3) is a Protein Coding gene.
 Diseases associated with ATP1A3 include Dystonia 12 and Cerebellar Ataxia, Areflexia, Pes Cavus, Optic Atrophy, And Sensorineural Hearing Loss.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Bile secretion.
+Among its related pathways are cAMP signaling pathway and Thyroid hormone signaling pathway.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
 An important paralog of this gene is ATP1A2.

 UniProtKB/Swiss-Prot Summary for ATP1A3 Gene